Timing, Fundamentals, and Diversification of New Gold Inc. (NGD) - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 7 analysts.
-On average, analysts expect EPS of $0.01 for the current quarter, with a high estimate of $0.06 and a low estimate of -$0.03, while EPS last year was $0.02.
-The consensus estimate for the next quarter is $0.02, with high estimates of $0.06 and low estimates of -$0.01.
+The firm’s stock currently is rated by 9 analysts.
+On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0.02 and a low estimate of -$0.02, while EPS last year was $0.04.
+The consensus estimate for the next quarter is $0.02, with high estimates of $0.06 and low estimates of -$0.03.

 Revenue Estimates

 A total of 8 analysts have provided revenue estimates for NGD’s current fiscal year.
-The highest revenue estimate was $912M, while the lowest revenue estimate was $655.4M, resulting in an average revenue estimate of $718.6M.
-In the same quarter a year ago, actual revenue was $604.4M, up 18.90% from the average estimate.
-Based on 5 analysts’ estimates, the company’s revenue will be $828.62M in the next fiscal year.
-The high estimate is $981.7M and the low estimate is $682.01M.
-The average revenue growth estimate for next year is up 15.30% from the average revenue estimate for this year.
+The highest revenue estimate was $614M, while the lowest revenue estimate was $598M, resulting in an average revenue estimate of $603.25M.
+In the same quarter a year ago, actual revenue was $745.5M, down -19.10% from the average estimate.
+Based on 8 analysts’ estimates, the company’s revenue will be $762.97M in the next fiscal year.
+The high estimate is $912M and the low estimate is $653M.
+The average revenue growth estimate for next year is up 26.50% from the average revenue estimate for this year.